ty2k/design-system/components/about/browser_support_guidance.md

 | Android          | 15.4       | +0.5              |
 | Mac OS X         | 12.5       | +10.4             |

-Usage statistics for one-year April 2, 2019 to April 2, 2020
+<sub>Usage statistics for one-year April 2, 2019 to April 2, 2020</sub>

 ## Building services that government workers use